 Creating a pass does not automatically mean all your classes or videos can be booked by people with a pass.
 After you create a new pass, you'll see a dialogue asking you if you want to connect the new pass to all your classes and/or videos automatically.

 If you don't choose any of these options, you'll need to manually configure your classes/videos to "honor" a particular pass.
 You'll see the option to connect your passes to class on the last step when you're creating a new class.

 For existing classes or videos, simply click the 3 little dots at the top right to go straight to the screen where you set up packages and payments.
 You'll then be given the choice to make this apply for one specific class/video, or for the whole class series.

 You'll then see a list of your active packages.
-Select the one(s) that should apply to that class/video, and then also choose whether having the pass is optional or required (required would mean that only people with that pass can register for that specific class).
+Select the one(s) that should apply to that class/video, and then also choose whether having the pass is optional or required (required means that only people with that pass can register for that specific class).